oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

     rowThreadSum = sycl::reduce_over_group(tile32, rowThreadSum, sycl::plus<double>());
     ```

 The migrated code snippet with `sshift_group_left` API can be replaced with `reduce_over_group` to get better performance.
 The reduce_over_group implements the generalized sum of the array elements internally by combining values held directly by the work-items in a group.
-The work-group reduces a number of values equal to the size of the group and each work-item provides one value.
+The work-group reduces the number of values equal to the size of the group and each work-item provides one value.

 #### Atomic operation optimization